Cubesome/hibiscus/README.md

 - lots of fun!

 ## Notice
 Please keep in mind, that this project is still in beta, therefore some aspects of the app may not be working flawlessly.
-If you notice any issues, please submit an issue here: https://github.com/cubesome/hibiscus/issues.